cdl-geneseo/instructional-modes/docs/instructional-modes.md

 -   Wherever practicable, instructors should select tools based on principles of universal design, and should employ the same principles in the design of courses.

--   In general, instructors may not require learners to purchase computer hardware or software beyond the [[minimum specifications in the college's laptop policy]{.underline}](https://www.geneseo.edu/cit/laptop_requirement).
+-   In general, instructors may not require learners to purchase computer hardware or software beyond the [minimum specifications in the college's laptop policy](https://www.geneseo.edu/cit/laptop_requirement).
 Exceptions may be made when there is a clear and close connection between the hardware or software in question and a narrowly defined learning outcome of the course.
 Exceptions must be approved by the instructor's dean or department chair, who must inform the Office of the Provost of the decision.
 Schools and departments where it is common to require that students purchase hardware or software may obtain ongoing approval for a list of such requirements that the school or department keeps up to date.
 Hardware and software costs associated with a course or program must be transparent to learners at the time of course registration or program enrollment.

 -   Instructors may not require learners to sign up for any technology service for which the learner must pay a fee, with the same exceptions described above in regard to hardware and software purchases.